-MISSION: The mission of the Early Childhood Education (ECE) is to train early education professionals within a Christian worldview.
+The mission of the Early Childhood Education (ECE) is to train early education professionals within a Christian worldview.

 The Early Childhood Education courses are taught online in an accelerated eight week format.
 Each semester consists of two eight-week sessions.
-Each semester consists of three five-week sessions.
 Courses are taught by highly qualified instructors with educational and professional backgrounds in early childhood education.
 Christian philosophy and values are integrated throughout all classes.
 The early education classes at Vanguard University meet the formal requirements for Title 22 and Title V for the State of California.
 Additionally, they meet the formal educational training requirements for the Association of Christian Schools International (ACSI) Preschool Associate Credential (PAC), and Director's certificate.